 9. RICH WOOD FLOORING

 Many reclaimed wood products come from older floors.
 The wear and patina of an old wood floor is unmatched by anything that can be produced today.
 Utilizing reclaimed wood flooring in your home brings that richness and depth into the room, elevating the entire interior design at once.

 Old wood floors were much more solid than new wood floors installed today.
 Get the look, character, and history of older floors in your home with reclaimed wood flooring.
 These wide planks have a smooth finish and rich patina that you won’t find on a newer floor.

 Soffits are used both inside and outside of the home.
 While modern soffits are usually a carefully finished box, they often lack interest and character.
 Consider replacing your ordinary soffits with one made of reclaimed wood to get more dimension and charm from your home’s exterior.

 Reclaimed wood panels made of fitted pieces of wood come in a range of different finishes and styles, including more contemporary looks.
 Now, you can get the eco-friendly material of reclaimed wood, and still fit in with your modern décor at the same time, like this large, single ceiling beam.

 13. RUSTIC DOOR FRAME

 Door moldings help define spaces and give them a finished appearance.
-When a traditional, decorative molding isn’t right for your home, consider using a rustic, reclaimed wood frame instead.
-The uneven edges, patina, and finish add character, while still framing the space and adding definition to the room.
+When a traditional, decorative molding isn’t right for your home, consider using this project idea instead!
+The uneven edges, patina, and finish of this rustic, reclaimed wood frame add character, while still framing the space and adding definition to the room.